timvieira/arsenal/README.md

 2. Install

+   a.
 To install the latest release:

 ```bash
     pip install arsenal
 ```

+   b.
 To install the latest version from GitHub:

 ```bash
     pip install git+https://github.com/timvieira/arsenal.git